Getting ready for a new product launch?

 Don’t Lose Momentum Post-Launch

-The work doesn’t end once you’ve reached the launch.
+The work doesn’t end once you’ve reached the launch day.

-In fact, most launches aren’t declared a success until a year later.
+Most launches aren’t measurable as a success or failure until a year later.
 Results take time, and to continue to get them, you have to continue to nurture your launch strategy.

-Continue to run ads on social sites and AdWords to lead prospects back to your product page, and look for new opportunities to partner with influencers.
+Continue to run ads on social sites and Google Ads to lead prospects back to your product page, and look for new opportunities to partner with influencers as you continue to promote your product.

-Try sending your product to 30 bloggers for the next 3 months to see how many reviews and promotions you can get.
+Try sending your product to 30 bloggers for the first 3 months after release to keep reviews and promotions coming in steadily.

-And ultimately, turn your strategy to retention.
+You also need to bake retention into your strategy.
 Now that you have a few customers, you need a way to keep them.
 Consider hosting product webinars, Q&As, and share case studies and user reviews to increase the longevity of your product.

 The bottom line is this: a successful product launch requires planning, and lots of it.

-Each individual aspect must fit into a larger strategy, with cohesive messaging designed to create buzz and build anticipation.
+Each individual aspect must fit into a larger strategy, and as you consider how to market a product, you need to develop cohesive messaging designed to create buzz and build anticipation.